Universal Approximation Theorem for Input-Connected Multilayer Perceptrons: Vector-Valued Inputs and Multivariate Universal Approximation

 To make the structure more explicit, consider first the case of a single hidden layer.
 In this situation, the network computes functions of the form

 Each hidden neuron applies the activation function to an affine function of the input, and the output layer combines these responses together with an additional affine term.

 For two hidden layers, the structure becomes hierarchical.
-The first hidden layer produces nonlinear features of the input, while the second hidden layer combines these features with a further direct affine dependence on $\mathbf{x}$.
+The first hidden layer produces nonlinear functions of the input, while the second hidden layer combines these functions with a further direct affine dependence on $\mathbf{x}$.
 The resulting network function has the form

 In general, for $L$ hidden layers, the IC--MLP computes functions obtained by iterating this construction.
 Each hidden layer combines the outputs of the previous layer with an affine function of the original input vector, applies the nonlinearity $\sigma$, and forwards the result to the next layer.
 The resulting network function can be written as